The Three Musketeers: Other

 In 1939, American author Tiffany Thayer published a book titled Three Musketeers (Thayer, 1939).
 This is a re-telling of the story in Thayer's words, true to the original plot but told in a different order and with different points of view and emphasis from the original.

 Fantasy novelist Steven Brust's Khaavren Romances series have all used Dumas novels (particularly the D'Artagnan Romances) as their chief inspiration, recasting the plots of those novels to fit within Brust's established world of Dragaera.
 His 2020 novel The Baron of Magister Valley follows suit, using The Count of Monte Cristo as a starting point.

-Sarah Hoyt wrote a series of historical murder mysteries with the musketeers as the protagonists.
-(Hoyt wrote the novels under the name Sarah d'Almeida.)
+Sarah Hoyt's (nom de plume Sarah D'Almeida) Musketeers series begins with Death of a Musketeer, a Mystery Book Club selection, and includes four other titles from Berkley Prime Crime and Goldport Press.

 Tansy Rayner Roberts wrote Musketeer Space, a space opera retelling of the original book in which almost all characters have a different gender, as a weekly serialized novel from 2014 to 2016.